 I’m sure you’ll find plenty to do in Sin City without my recommendations.
 I drove east into Utah and stayed at St. George for this trip.
 Take a drive to the North Rim of the Grand Canyon, which sees less than 10% of the visitors to the Grand Canyon, and is serene, peaceful, and much colder with regular snow and closures in colder months.

-• Angels Landing.
+Angels Landing.
 A strenuous climb, but totally worth it.
-If you can’t do it all definitely try Scout’s Overlook—just make sure to check if the trail is closed.
+If you can’t do it all definitely try to get to Scout’s Overlook—just make sure to check if the trail is closed.

-• Canyon Overlook, Emerald Pools, Riverside Walk, Kolob Canyons
+Other interesting formations include Canyon Overlook, Emerald Pools, Riverside Walk, and the Kolob Canyons

 Bryce Canyon is where I saw the most beautiful sunset.
 It’s home to wide amphitheaters containing hoodoos which are odd-shaped pillars of rock, often capped with snow.
 Spots include Sunset & Sunrise Point, Navajo Loop, & Fairyland Loop.